 Today, Sapelo is mostly a research island.
 About 97 percent of the island is owned by the state of Georgia, so it is home base for a number of university, state, and federal scientists.
 The other 3 percent of the island is owned by the Geechee Nation.
 This community, centered around the town of Hog Hammock, is home to direct descendants of West African slaves who worked on the island’s plantations.

 “The island means everything to me.
 It’s home.
-It was my ancestors’ home,” JR Grovner, owner of Sapelo Island Tours, said by phone.'The island means everything to me.
-It's home.
-It was my ancestors' home.'
-Click To Tweet
+It was my ancestors’ home,” JR Grovner, owner of Sapelo Island Tours, said by phone.”‘The Click To Tweet

 As in coastal communities everywhere, Sapelo’s waters sustain life, but they also make the island vulnerable to change.